Jahhnee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9.
 Duplicating the last line of the file iacta Task 10.
 Writing a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
 Task 11.
 Writing a script that counts the number of directories and sub-directories in the current directory, where the current and parent directories should not be taken into account and hidden directories should be counted
-Task 12 Creating a script that displays the 10 newest files in the current directory with one file per line and sorted from the newest to the oldest
+Task 12.
+Creating a script that displays the 10 newest files in the current directory with one file per line and sorted from the newest to the oldest
+Task 13.
+Creating a script that takes a list of words as input and prints only words that appear exactly once